carmstrong/multinode-glusterfs-vagrant/README.md

 Install [Vagrant](http://www.vagrantup.com/downloads.html) and a provider such as [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

-We'll also need the [vagrant-cachier](https://github.com/fgrehm/vagrant-cachier) plugin so we don't pull all of these packages unnecessarily on four hosts.
+On Ubuntu box-only: We'll also need the [vagrant-cachier](https://github.com/fgrehm/vagrant-cachier) plugin so we don't pull all of these packages unnecessarily on four hosts.
+Vagrant-cachier requires the VirtualBox guest additions to be installed in the box image.

 ```console
 $ vagrant plugin install vagrant-cachier